 Over my career I have been fortunate to be trusted as the brand ambassador and public face of around 6 different companies.

 I remember my media training back at Telstra in 1999 that helped me prepare for a life of being questioned by journalists and analysts.

 Throw in social media, and now anyone can be a critic.
 The “rules” of social are somewhat different in that there is no code of ethics, no editor to review what is being said.
 As a result, it can be pretty raw and candid at times.

 Having been the CEO of Kred from 2011 – 2013, it brought me into contact on a daily basis with people who do not necessarily agree with the notion of social scoring, or even how we score.

 My style has always been to be open and honest when commenting publicly on any company I represent, while of course keeping the interests of the company at heart.

 I have been humbled by comments over the years that I seem to be very approachable on social media, and would like to set an example for CEOs that “get digital”.

-Yesterday, Kred sent an email to our elite users, those in the top 10%, 5%, and 1% of our community.
+Back in January 2011, Kred sent an email to our elite users, those in the top 10%, 5%, and 1% of our community.